-Emissions from these processes are individually limited to 200-gallon usage per month and are exhausted into the in-plant environment.
-Access is properly tracking the ink usage for each of the printers and all usages and the highest usage printer, EUCAINKJET, used 24.00 gallons in June 2018.
-All other months have also been well below the 200 gallon limit.
+Emissions from these processes are individually limited to 200-gallon usage per month to allow the use of this exemption and are exhausted into the in-plant environment.
+Access is properly tracking the ink usage for each of the printers and all usages.
+The sum of the emission units within their respective building locates are less than the 200 gallons allowed, indicative of the demonstration of compliance with the 200-gallon usage limit.